agile-learning-institute/mentorHub/specifications/PRINCIPLES.md

 1. Dependencies - Declarative, not implied
     - Use private pip, npm, nuget, maven packages to share code shared between repo'
 1. Configuration - Describe “The environment” in “the Environment”
-    - Configuration values from environment variables: see [Service Configurabilityh](#service-configurability)
+    - Configuration values from environment variables: see [Service Configurability](#service-configurability)
 1. Backing Services - Treat as attached by the platform
-    - Containerized backing services support local developement environment
+    - Containerized backing services support local development environment
     - Orchestrated infrastructure provides backing services with K8S at runtime
 1. Build, release run - Simple delivery pipeline consisting of only build-release-run
     - CI Pipelines should be very simple and standardized by technology.
-    - Change management is acomplished with container image tagging.
+    - Change management is accomplished with container image tagging.
 1. Process - Designed and deployed as “Stateless” processes
-    - Dockerized means stateless
+    - Docker containers are stateless.
 1. Concurrency - Scale by adding processes
     - (Process) Containers are scaled by K8S
 1. Port Binding